Producers and Crew

 Seen here with Doris Vittatoe co-collaborator in the struggle to open Love Cemetery, China Galland is an award-winning author, speaker, university lecturer, and former wilderness guide.
 Recipient of the 2009-2010 “Courage of Conscience Award” from the Peace Abbey in Sherborn, MA, and a Hedgebrook Writers Invitational Residency on Whidbey Island, WA, Galland is also a Professor in Residence at the Center for the Arts, Religion, and Education (CARE) at the Graduate Theological Union in Berkeley, California.She is a member of the national Alliance for Truth and Racial Reconciliation.
 Her book on Love was the genesis of this documentary.
 Love is her sixth non-fiction book to be published.

 Barry Opper has produced eleven featured films, two series for episodic television, some thirty stage plays and multiple other projects.
-He is also a writer, presently talking to directors about his script scheduled for production in the fall of 2023.
-Recently he produced a feature length documentary entitled Slingshot about a life-saving device bringing clean water to rural communities around the world.
-He spent several years in West Africa teaching school in a fifty hut, upcountry village and later working on his documentary.
+He is also a writer, presently talking to directors about his screenplay scheduled for production in the fall of 2023.
+Recently he produced a feature length documentary entitled Slingshot about a life-saving device bringing clean water to under-served communities around the world.
+He spent several years in West Africa teaching school in a fifty hut, upcountry village and later working on his award winning documentary.

 At Santa Clara University Billingslea teaches American Theatre from the Black Perspective, a seminar on August Wilson, Acting for Non Majors, Acting, Acting Styles: Shakespeare, and Acting for the Camera.
 He has acted and directed at theater companies around the country, including the American Conservatory Theatre, California Shakespeare Theatre, Lorraine Hansberry Theatre, Magic Theatre, Portland Center Stage, Portland Repertory Theatre, Theatre Three in Dallas, InterAct Theatre in Philadelphia, San Diego's Old Globe Theater, to name a few